hereon-GEMS/Cont2SAS/README.md

 Workflow:

 1. Mesh generation
-2. SLD assignment
+2. Scattering length density (SLD) assignment
 3. SAS pattern calculation
 4. effective scattering cross section calculation

-The output data is stored in `data` folder.
-The detailed structure of `data` folder can be found in [documentation](./docu/index.md).
+The output data are stored in the `data` folder.
+Its detailed structure is described in the [documentation](./docu/index.md).

-Test cases:

 For validation, the SLD distribution of known structures can be generated and assigned, from which the scatering quantities can be calculated using this software and compared with analytical expressions.
 Several models are provided as validation test cases that follow this workflow.

 As a functional test case, snapshots of an Exodus file obtained from exemplary MOOSE simulation are also included as `hdf` files.
 The SLD values are assigned from these `hdf` snapshot files to a generated mesh and SAS quantities are calculated using this software.

-Following are the list of test cases:
+The following test cases are included in this repository:

 - Validation test case: Generated model SLD distribution
-    - One time step models (structures)
+    - Static models (structures) containing one time step
-        - Sphere (ball)
+        - Sphere
-        - Cube (box)
+        - Cube
-        - Sphere at the center of cube (bib)
+        - Sphere at the center of cube
-        - Sphere off the center of cube (bib_ecc)
+        - Sphere off the center of cube
-    - Several time step models (phenomena)
+    - Evolving models (phenomena) containing several time steps
-        - Growth of sphere (gg)
+        - Growth of a sphere
-        - Interdiffusion of sphere and environment (fs)
+        - Interdiffusion of a sphere with its environment
-        - Change of chemical composition of sphere (sld_growth)
+        - Change of the chemical composition of a sphere
 - Functional test case: Simulated model SLD distribution
     - Phase field modeling using MOOSE
-        - Spinodal decomposition of Fe-Cr (phase_field)
+        - Spinodal decomposition of Fe-Cr

-Test scripts:

-Scripts are provided in `models` folder that generate data and figures related to different test cases.
+Scripts are provided in the `models` folder that generate data and figures related to different test cases.
 All cases include a data generation script that stores generated data in `data` folder and a plot script that creates figures in `figure` folder.
 For the sld_grow model, an additional plot script is provided that creates figure for [JOSS](https://joss.readthedocs.io/en/latest/) publication

 ### Files in repository

 A description and purpose of the provided files are listed below:

-1. `database_sassena`:
-    - Description: Copy of [sassena](https://codebase.helmholtz.cloud/DAPHNE4NFDI/sassena/) database.
-    - Purpose: Some files are copied for creating database while calculating from continuum simulated structures.
+1. `database_sassena`: A copy of the [Sassena](https://codebase.helmholtz.cloud/DAPHNE4NFDI/sassena/) database of scattering lengths.
+Some of these files are copied for creating a custom database while calculating the scattering patterns from continuum simulated structures.
-2. `detector_geometry`
-    - Description: Simulated version of detector of instruments (e.g. [SANS-1/MLZ](https://mlz-garching.de/sans-1)).
-    - Purpose: Required for calculating effective cross-section $(\sigma_{\text{eff}})$.
+2. `detector_geometry`: A representation of the detector of small-angle scattering instruments (e.g. [SANS-1@MLZ](https://mlz-garching.de/sans-1)).
+This is required for calculating the effective cross-section $(\sigma_{\text{eff}})$.
-3. `docu`
-    - Description: Documentation.
-    - Purpose: Deatiled description of software.
+3. `docu`: Detailed description of this software.
-4. `joss_submission`
-    - Description: [JOSS](https://joss.readthedocs.io/en/latest/submitting.html) publication related files.
-    - Purpose: Required for publishing in [JOSS](https://joss.readthedocs.io/en/latest/submitting.html).
-5. `lib`
+4. `joss_submission`: Files for the publication of this software in the [Journal of Open Source Software (JOSS)](https://joss.readthedocs.io/en/latest/submitting.html).
-    - Description: List of functions required by run scripts in `src` and `models`.
+5. `lib`: Functions required by the run scripts in `src` and `models`.
+See [documentation](./docu/code/desc.md).
-    - Purpose: Required for relevant run scripts in `src` and test scripts in `models`.
-6. `logo`
-    - Description: logo of `Cont2SAS`.
+6. `logo`: Logo of `Cont2SAS`.
-    - Purpose: Required by `README` file.
-7. `models`
-    - Description: data generation and plot generation scripts for provided models (see [quick start guide](./getting-started.md))
+7. `models`: Data generation and plot generation scripts for the models provided with this software for testing (see [quick start guide](./getting-started.md)).
-    - Purpose: Required for testing the functionality of `Cont2SAS`.
-8. `moose`
-    - Description: Output of moose formated as input of `Cont2SAS`
-    - Purpose: Required for assigning SLD in mesh for `phase_field` model, reads SLD values from `h5` file for chosen time steps.
+8. `moose`: Output of a [MOOSE](https://mooseframework.inl.gov/) simulation, reformatted as input for `Cont2SAS`.
+Required for assigning SLD values in the mesh of the `phase_field` model.
+Reads the SLD values from `hdf5` files for chosen time steps.
-9. `moose_read`
-    - Description: [MOOSE](https://mooseframework.inl.gov/) input script and python scripts for converting [MOOSE](https://mooseframework.inl.gov/) output to `Cont2SAS` input.
-    - Purpose: FEM simulation using [MOOSE](https://mooseframework.inl.gov/) can be performed using docker container and the input scripts and output [exodus files](https://mooseframework.inl.gov/source/outputs/Exodus.html) can be converted to input of `Cont2SAS` using `exodus_reader.py` (see [instructions](./docu/models/phase_field.md))
+9. `moose_read`: (a) Input script for a [MOOSE](https://mooseframework.inl.gov/) simulation -- instructions how to run the corresponding FEM simulation using a docker container are [included in the detailed documentation](./docu/models/phase_field.md). (b) python scripts for converting the output [exodus files](https://mooseframework.inl.gov/source/outputs/Exodus.html) of the MOOSE simulation into `Cont2SAS` input.
-10. `shell_scripts`
-    - Description: All shell scripts
-    - Purpose: Install and uninstall
-11. `src`
-    - Description: Run scripts of `Cont2SAS`
+10. `shell_scripts`: Shell scripts that add/remove an environment variable to the user's `.bashrc` for easy execution of the provided examples.
-    - Purpose: reads xmls from `xml` folder as input; generates mesh (`struct_gen.py`), assigns SLD (`sim_gen.py`), calculates SAS patterns (`scatt_cal.py`), and effective cross-section (`sig_eff.py`); also used test scripts in `models`.
+11. `src`: Scripts that read xml files from the `xml` folder as input; generate mesh (`struct_gen.py`), assign SLD (`sim_gen.py`), calculate SAS patterns (`scatt_cal.py`), and effective cross-section (`sig_eff.py`); also used by the `*_gen.py` scripts in `models`.
+See [documentation](./docu/code/desc.md).
-12. `xml`
-    - Description: input xml files.
+12. `tests`: Test scripts for one static validation model, one evolving validation model, and one functional simulated model.
+Checks whether the data get generated, plots get generated, plots are correct, cleans generated files after execution.
-    - Purpose: Required for specifying input conditions read by run scripts.
+12. `xml`: Input xml files that specify variables read by the run scripts.
-13. `.gitignore`
-    - Description: Specify files ignored by git
-14. `.pylintrc`
-    - Description: Configuration file for pylint
-15. `CITATION.cff`
-    - Description: Citation metadata
-16. `README.md`
-    - Description: This file
-17. `environment.yml`
-    - Description: Packages and their versions installed by conda
-18. `getting-started.md`
-    - Description: Quick start guide
-19. `requirements.txt`
-    - Description: Packages and their versions installed by pip

 ## Installation